Filipino cuisine: Fiesta food

 For festive occasions, people band together and prepare more sophisticated dishes.
 Tables are often laden with expensive and labor-intensive treats requiring hours of preparation.
 In Filipino celebrations, lechon (less commonly spelled litson) serves as the centerpiece of the dinner table.
 It is usually a whole roasted pig, but suckling pigs (lechonillo, or lechon de leche) or cattle calves (lechong baka) can also be prepared in place of the popular adult pig.
 It is typically served with lechon sauce, which is traditionally made from the roasted pig's liver.

+Lechón, a roasted pig commonly served during Filipino fiestas.

+Mechado, a beef stew or roulade cooked in a tomato-based sauce.

+Lumpiang Shanghai, a deep-fried spring rolls typically filled with ground pork and vegetables.

 Other dishes include hamonado (honey-cured beef, pork or chicken), relleno (stuffed chicken or milkfish), mechado, afritada, caldereta, puchero, paella, menudo, morcon, embutido (referring to a meatloaf dish, not a sausage as understood elsewhere), suman (a savory rice and coconut milk concoction steamed in leaves such as banana), and pancit canton.

 The table may also have various sweets and pastries such as leche flan, ube, sapin-sapin, sorbetes (ice cream), totong or sinukmani (a rice, coconut milk and mongo bean pudding), ginataan (a coconut milk pudding with various root vegetables and tapioca pearls), and gulaman (an agar jello-like ingredient or dessert).

 Christmas Eve, known as Noche Buena, is the most important feast.
 During this evening, the star of the table is the Christmas ham and Edam cheese (queso de bola).
 Supermarkets are laden with these treats during the Christmas season and are popular giveaways by Filipino companies in addition to red wine, brandy, groceries, or pastries.
 Available mostly during the Christmas season and sold in front of churches along with bibingka, puto bumbong is purple colored ground sticky rice steamed vertically in small bamboo tubes.